 It’s not just cow’s milk that you need to learn how to store properly.
 You also need to think about how you’re storing other kinds of milk, too.

-Flavored milks also need to be refrigerated.
-It’s actually even more important for these milks, since it can be harder to tell whether it’s gone bad.
+Flavored milk also needs to be refrigerated.
+It’s actually even more important for this type of milk since it can be harder to tell whether it’s gone bad.

 Skim and 2% milk freeze better than whole but the shelf life is more or less the same.
 This is also the case with other animal milks, like goat and sheep.